krzysztofwujs/astro-nano/src/content/blog/03-scaling-ethereum-exploring-optimistic-and-zk-rollups/index.md

 ## What Are Rollups?

-Rollups are the best Layer 2 scaling solutions on the market, designed to increase Ethereum's transaction throughput while minimising costs.
-They achieve this by aggregating multiple transactions into a single batch, which is then processed off-chain.
-Only the necessary data from these batches is posted back to the Ethereum mainnet (Layer 1), which significantly reduces the computational load and data storage requirements on the Ethereum network.
-This approach delivers a dramatic increase in transaction throughput, lower fees and a more efficient use of Ethereum's resources.
+Rollups are currently the best Layer 2 scaling solutions available, designed to increase Ethereum's transaction throughput while minimizing costs.
+They work by aggregating multiple transactions into a single batch, which is then processed off-chain.
+Only the essential data from these batches is posted back to the Ethereum mainnet (L1), significantly reducing the computational load and data storage requirements on the network.
+This approach results in:

+- A dramatic increase in transaction throughput
+- Lower fees
+- More efficient use of Ethereum's resources

-There are two main types of rollups that have become the dominant forces in the Ethereum ecosystem: There are two main types of rollups: optimistic rollups and zero-knowledge (ZK) rollups.
-Both types of rollups enhance Ethereum's scalability.
-They do so in different ways, with each approach offering unique advantages and trade-offs.
+There are two main types of rollups that have become dominant in the Ethereum ecosystem:

+1. **Optimistic Rollups:**
+   Optimistic rollups assume transactions are valid by default and only verify them if challenged, which allows for faster processing but may involve a delay for final settlement.

+2. **Zero-Knowledge (ZK) Rollups:**
+   ZK rollups use cryptographic proofs to validate transactions, ensuring they are correct before they are posted to Ethereum.
+This method offers greater security and faster finality but can be more complex to implement.

+Both of these rollup technologies enhance Ethereum's scalability, each offering unique advantages and trade-offs through their distinct approaches.

 ## Optimistic Rollups: A Flexible, Practical Solution